 With that said, not all adoption agencies with religious ties discriminate based on physical orientation.

-Hopeful adoptive parents who are single may also be disqualified with some adoption agencies.
+Hopeful adoptive parents who are single may also be disqualified by some adoption agencies.
 These same biases can happen when trying to adopt internationally, as well.

 There are plenty of adoption agencies out there who would be more than happy to help you on your adoption journey and not discriminate based on your physical preference or because you wish to be a single parent.